Carl Sagan: In popular culture

-In 2022, the audiobook recording of Sagan's 1994 book Pale Blue Dot was selected by the U.S. Library of Congress for inclusion in the National Recording Registry for being "culturally, historically, or aesthetically significant."
+Cosmos was named one of the Books That Shaped America by the Library of Congress.
+In 2022, the audiobook recording of Sagan's Pale Blue Dot was selected for inclusion in the National Recording Registry for being "culturally, historically, or aesthetically significant."

+He is featured in Emer Reynolds's documentary The Farthest, about the Voyager program.

 In 2023, a movie Voyagers by Sebastián Lelio was announced with Sagan played by Andrew Garfield and with Daisy Edgar-Jones playing Sagan's third wife, Ann Druyan.

 Recordings and archival video of Sagan were used extensively in two 2025 films, Elio and The Life of Chuck.

+Druyan tells of a porter who refused to let Sagan pay him for handling baggage.
+He told Sagan, "You gave me the universe."